 Having determined that authentication is often important, the next step is to find a good way to achieve it.
-Most methods of authenticating users when they attempt to log in are based on one of three general principles, nemely identifying
+Most methods of authenticating users when they attempt to log in are based on one of three general principles, namely identifying

-- to log in are based on one of three general principles, namely identifying

 - 1. Something the user knows.

 - 2. Something the user has.

 - 3. Something the user is.